 Nothing in these Requirements and Recommendations shall necessitate that the Operator or any person acting under their direction undertake an activity that would be considered unsafe under the circumstances.
 The Operator and persons acting under their direction shall continue to comply with the requirements and standards established by the Occupational Health and Safety Act and its associated Regulations.
 Note that there are specific Occupational Health and Safety Regulations related to trenching, as well as blasting.
-The Occupational Health and Safety Division of Service NL provides a document Safety Guidelines for Mineral Exploration in Newfoundland and Labrador, available at: http://www.servicenl.gov.nl.ca/ohs/OHS%20Mineral%20Exploration%20Guide%202014.pdf
+The Occupational Health and Safety Division of Digital Government and Service NL provides a guidance document titled Safety Guidelines for Mineral Exploration in Newfoundland and Labrador.

-5.0.
-The Operator shall ensure that each person involved in trench or test pit preparation is informed of the following Requirements and Recommendations, as applicable.

-5.1.
-Before trenching or test pitting, the site shall be cleared to a sufficient width so that all requirements related to stockpiling, including those under the Occupational Health and Safety Regulations, may be met.
+- 5.0.
+The Operator shall ensure that each person involved in trench or test pit preparation is informed of the following Requirements and Recommendations, as applicable. - 5.1.
+Before trenching or test pitting, the site shall be cleared to a sufficient width so that all requirements related to stockpiling, including those under the Occupational Health and Safety Regulations, may be met. - 5.2.

-5.2.
 The organic cover shall be grubbed (i.e., excavated) and stockpiled before deeper excavation occurs and shall be stockpiled separately from the deeper materials (e.g., subsoil, till) that are excavated.
 The reason for this requirement is that if the organic cover is stockpiled together with deeper materials, it may not be practical to separate out the components before backfilling in order to meet requirement 6.2 for rehabilitation.
 Trees and branches cut to clear the site shall also be stockpiled, whether with the organic cover or on their own (so that they may be accessible for other purposes such as those listed in Requirement 2.4, if necessary).
-This Requirement implies nothing about the absolute distances that excavated material, woody material, or overburden in general must be kept from the excavation; please refer to the Occupational Health and Safety Regulations.

-5.3.
-Where the organic cover is less than 30-40 cm thick, removal of the upper 30-40 cm of ground material shall be considered acceptable to comply with Requirement 5.2. to separately stockpile the organic cover.
+This Requirement makes no implication about the absolute distances that excavated material, woody material, or overburden in general must be kept from the excavation; please refer to the Occupational Health and Safety Regulations. - 5.3.
+Where the organic cover is less than 30-40 cm thick, removal of the upper 30-40 cm of ground material shall be considered acceptable to comply with Requirement 5.2 to separately stockpile the organic cover. - 5.4.

-5.4.
 Excavated materials shall not be stockpiled in standing trees or other locations from which they would be difficult to retrieve during rehabilitation.
-This requirement makes no implication about the absolute distances that excavated material, woody material, or overburden in general must be kept from the excavation; please refer to the Occupational Health and Safety Regulations.

-5.5.
-All trenches shall be designed to allow for easy exit of people and large animals such as caribou.
-In practice this means ensuring that a person or large animal can exit the trench by walking rather than climbing.
+This Requirement makes no implication about the absolute distances that excavated material, woody material, or overburden in general must be kept from the excavation; please refer to the Occupational Health and Safety Regulations. - 5.5.
+All trenches shall be designed to allow for easy exit of people and large animals such as caribou and moose.
+In practice this means ensuring that a person or large animal can exit the trench by walking rather than climbing. - 5.6.

-5.6.
 Trench walls and stockpiles are susceptible to erosion and could become a source of waterborne sediment that could flow into a nearby waterbody or watercourse, including by way of small streams or intermittent channels that may not appear on 1:50,000 scale maps but are nonetheless capable of carrying waterborne sediment into a larger waterbody.
 To the extent that may be necessary to prevent waterborne sediment eroded from a trench or stockpile entering into a waterbody or watercourse, the Operator shall employ some combination of erosion and sediment control measures:

-Questions?
-Please contact: Version date: 05-2020 exploration_approval@gov.nl.ca The current version of this document can be found at: http://